DevarakondaV/DevarakondaV.github.io/_posts/2023-05-23-Diving-into-automatic-differentiation.markdown

 ---
 # Intro

-For my graduate degree, I did a deep dive into autodifferentiation.
-I was writing a library that can perform training and inference on arithmetic circuits.
-Arithmetic circuits are a compiled Bayesian network that use standard operations found in neural networks.
-This lets us use computational engines like TensorFlow to train the circuit.
-For various reasons, we wanted to decouple from TensorFlow and use numpy for differentiation and training.
-This gave me an opportunity to dive into auto differentiation and understand how deep neural networks are differentiated and trained.
+In my graduate studies, I did a deep dive into autodifferentiation.
+I was struck by its simplicity and elegance, which inspired me to write this article.
+I was exploring how to write a library for training and inference on arithmetic circuits.
+Arithmetic circuits are a compiled Bayesian network that can use standard linear algebra operations.
+This allows us to train the circuit like a neural network using computational engines like TensorFlow or PyTorch.
+However, we wanted to decouple from these engines and use NumPy for differentiation and training.
+This gave me the opportunity to dive headfirst into autodifferentiation and truly appreciate the power of this technique.

 # Theory

-Autodiff boils down to repeatedly applying the chain rule of differentiation.
-This rule defines the derivative of a composite function.
+The foundational theory behind autodiff is the chain rule of differentiation.
+This rule is applied to composite functions.
+An example is given below.

 $$
-Composite\;Function:\;f\dot\;g\dot\;h = f(g(h(x)))\\
+Composite\;Function:\;f\dot\;g = f(g(x))\\
 Chain\;Rule:\;\frac{d}{dx}f(g(x)) = \frac{d}{dg}f(g(x))\frac{d}{dx}g(x)
 $$

-The chain rule, lets us differentiate $$f$$ with respect to $$x$$ like below.
-Note for clarity, some functions are defined with $$g_i$$.
+The chain rule is not limited by the depth of the composite.
+In fact, it can differentiate composite functions with any arbitrary depth.
+Below, I give an example of differentiating a composite functions of a composite function like $$f$$.
+Note that I redefined some functions using $$g_i$$.

 $$
 \begin{align*}